bisq-network/bisq-mobile/bisqapps/README.md

  - **Repositories key for reactive UI** Now for the presenter to connect to the domain models we use repositories which is basically a storage of data (that abstracts where that data is stored in).
 The repositories also expose the data in an observable way, so the presenter can satisfy the requested data from the view from the data of the domain model in the ways it see fit.
 Sometimes it would just be a pathrough.
 The resposities could also have caching strategy, and persistance.
 For most of the use cases so far we don't see a strong need for persistance in most of them (with the exception of settings-related repositories) - more on this soon
  - **Services allow us to have different networking sources** we are developing 3 apps divided in 2 groups: `node` and `client`.
 Each group has a very distinct networking setup.
 We need each type of app build to have only the networking it needs.
 The proposed separation of concerns not only allows a clean architecture but also allows faster development focus on each complexity separately.

+### What about Lifecycle and main view components

+As per original specs `single-activity` pattern (or `single-viewcontroller` in iOS) is sufficient for this project.
+Which means, unless we find a specific use case for it, we'll stick to a single Activity/ViewController for the whole lifecycle of the app.

+The app's architecture `BasePresenter` allows a tree like behaviour where a presenter can be a root with dependent child presenters.

+We leverage this by having:

+ - A `MainPresenter` that acts as root in each and all of the apps
+ - The rest of the presenters require the main presenter as construction parameter to be notified about lifecycle events.

+### When its acceptable to reuse a presenter for my view?

+It's ok to reuse an existing presenter for your view if:

+ - Your view is a very small part of a bigger view that renders together (commonly called `Screen`) and you can't foresee reusal for it
+ - Your view is a very small part of a bigger view and even if its reused the presenter required implementation is minimal

+To reuse an existing presenter you would have to make it extend your view defined presenter interface and do the right `Koin bind` on its Koin repository definition.

+Then you can inject it in the `@Composable` function using `koinInject()`.

 ## Why KMP